Criticism of the Catholic Church: Historical

-Simony

-Simony is usually defined "a deliberate intention of buying or selling for a temporal price such things as are spiritual or annexed unto spirituals".
-Although an offense against canon law, simony became widespread in the Catholic Church in the 9th and 10th centuries.

 Response to heresy

 The development of doctrine, the position of orthodoxy, and the relationship between the early Church and early heretical groups is a matter of academic debate.
 Before the 12th century, Christianity gradually suppressed what it saw as heresy, usually through a system of ecclesiastical sanctions, excommunication, and anathema.
 Later, an accusation of heresy could be construed as treason against lawful civil rule, and therefore punishable by civil sanctions such as confiscation of property, imprisonment, or death, though the latter was not frequently imposed, as this form of punishment had many ecclesiastical opponents.
 Within five years of the official 'criminalization' of heresy by the emperor, the first Christian heretic, Priscillian, was executed in 385 by Roman officials.
 For some years after the Protestant Reformation, Protestant denominations were also known to execute those whom they considered heretics.

 When John Paul II visited Prague in the 1990s, he apologized for the execution of Jan Hus on charges of heresy and requested experts in this matter "to define with greater clarity the position held by Jan Hus among the Church's reformers", and acknowledged that "independently of the theological convictions he defended, Hus cannot be denied integrity in his personal life and commitment to the nation's moral education."

 In 2015, after visiting a Waldensian Temple in Turin, Pope Francis, in the name of the Catholic Church, asked Waldensian Christians for forgiveness for their persecution.
-The Pope apologized for the Church's "un-Christian and even inhumane positions and actions".
+The Pope apologized for the church's "un-Christian and even inhumane positions and actions".